hewison-chris/agora-cl-docs/website/docs/terminology.md

 #### Proposal \(propose\) <a id="propose"></a>

-The process of creating and adding new blocks to the beacon chain.
+The process of creating and adding new blocks to the Agora chain.

 #### Attestation \(attest\) <a id="attest"></a>

-The process of voting on the validity of newly created blocks on the beacon chain.
+The process of voting on the validity of newly created blocks on the Agora chain.

 #### ETH1